Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Introduction

-\citet{Rose2015} also presents related identification results for linear models like (\ref{model motivation}).
-Assuming sparsity of the neighborhood structure, \citet{Rose2015} offers identification conditions under rank restrictions on sub-matrices of the reduced form coefficient matrix from a regression of outcomes ($y_{it}$) on covariates ($x_{it}$).
+\citet{Rose2015} also presents related identification results for linear models like (\ref{model motivation}), assuming the sparsity of the neighborhood structure.
 Intuitively, given two observationally equivalent systems, sparsity guarantees the existence of pairs that are not connected in either.
 Since observationally equivalent systems are linked via the reduced-form coefficient matrix, this pair allows one to identify certain parameters in the model.
 Having identified those parameters, \citet{Rose2015} shows that one can proceed to identify other aspects of the structure (see also \citealp{GautierRose2016} ).
-This is related to the ideas in Blume \emph{et al.} (2015, Theorem 6), who show identification results can be leveraged if individuals are \emph{ known} not to be connected.
-Our main identification results do $not$ rely on properties of sparse networks, and make use of plausible and intuitive conditions, whereas the auxiliary rank conditions necessary in \citet{Rose2015} may be computationally complex to verify.
-More recently, \citet{Lewbeletal2019} propose an estimation strategy for the parameters $\rho_0$, $\beta_0$ and $\gamma_0$ of model \eqref{model motivation} in the absence of network links if many different groups are able to be observed. \citet{Battaglinietal2019} estimate a structural model specifically for the case of unobserved social connections in the U.S. Congress.
+This is related to the ideas in Blume \emph{et al.} (2015), who show identification results can be leveraged if individuals are \emph{ known} not to be connected.
+Our main identification results do $not$ rely on properties of sparse networks, and make use of plausible and intuitive conditions, whereas the auxiliary rank conditions necessary may be computationally complex to verify.
+More recently, \citet{Lewbeletal2019} propose an estimation strategy for the parameters $\rho_0$, $\beta_0$, and $\gamma_0$ of model \eqref{model motivation} in the absence of network links if many different groups can be observed. \citet{Battaglinietal2019} estimate a structural model specifically for the case of unobserved social connections in the US Congress.